darioperez/critical-hit-portfolio-2021-refresh/content/projects/europe-shuttle.md

 <div class="section ch-project__outcome">

-We ran the necessary research and designed a new B2C experience putting in first place customer confort and convenience, featuring great usability, high convertion rates and beautiful design.
+I ran the necessary research and designed a new B2C experience putting in first place customer confort and convenience, featuring great usability, high convertion rates and beautiful design.

-We also provided mentoring in IT infrastructure, tech stack and development strategy to their in-house team so Europe Shuttle’s team could settle solid base for their diverse and new world wide vision.
+I also provided mentoring in IT infrastructure, tech stack and development strategy to their in-house team so Europe Shuttle’s team could settle solid base for their diverse and new world wide vision.

 <img class="mb-6" src="/projects-assets/europe-shuttle/ES - Website Mockup.png" />